uo-datasci-specialization/c3-fp-2021/content/post/take-home-midterm/index.markdown

 If this is confusing, don't worry about it.
 Either check in with me or ignore this part and don't use caching.
 It will just take a little longer to render your file each time you click "knit".

 I would also recommend not tracking the cache files.
 This means adding the cache folder to your `.gitignore` file.
-If you initialized your repo with the R `.gitignore` file this is actually already taken of for you.
+If you initialized your repo with the R `.gitignore` file this is actually already taken care of for you.
 If not, add `/*_cache/` to your `.gitignore`.

 # Part A: Data
 ### 20 points